microsoft/plcrashreporter/README.md

 ### To build

 * Open a new window for your Terminal.
-* Go to PlCrashReporter's root folder and run
+* Go to PLCrashReporter's root folder and run

     ```bash
     xcodebuild BITCODE_GENERATION_MODE=bitcode OTHER_CFLAGS="-fembed-bitcode" -configuration Release -target 'Disk Image'